Marker Logo

 this page online

-Notable Buildings.
+.
 In addition, it is included in the Montana National Register Sign Program series list.
 A significant historical year for this entry is 1910.

 Location.
 46° 34.606′ N, 112° 3.23′ W. Marker is in Helena, Montana, in Lewis and Clark County.
-Marker is on Grizzly Gulch Drive near Oro Fino Gulch Drive, on the right.
+It is on Grizzly Gulch Drive near Oro Fino Gulch Drive, on the right.
 Touch for map.
 Marker is in this post office area: Helena MT 59601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Henry Hay Homestead (about 700 feet away, measured in a direct line); Helena West Main Street Historic District (approx. 0.2 miles away); Lawrence and Amanda Beaver Residence (approx. 0.3 miles away); Kluge House (approx. 0.4 miles away); 488-490 West Main Street (approx. half a mile away); Elisha and Joseph Poad House (approx. half a mile away); Samuel Dempster House (approx. half a mile away); B.K.
+At least 8 other markers are within walking distance of this marker: Henry Hay Homestead (about 700 feet away, measured in a direct line); Helena West Main Street Historic District (approx. 0.2 miles away); Lawrence and Amanda Beaver Residence (approx. 0.3 miles away); Kluge House (approx. 0.4 miles away); 488-490 West Main Street (approx. half a mile away); Elisha and Joseph Poad House (approx. half a mile away); Samuel Dempster House (approx. half a mile away); B.K.
 Tatem House (approx. 0.6 miles away).
 Touch for a list and map of all markers in Helena.

 Grizzly Gulch Lime Kilns Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, July 15, 2021
+Photographed by Barry Swackhamer, July 15, 2021

 2. Grizzly Gulch Lime Kilns Marker